drshahizan/software-engineering/exercise/uml/submission/sec01/tiewshen/struct/struct1.md

   |                |               |
 ```

-Note: This is a basic sequence diagram, and additional details and interactions can be added based on the specific implementation and system behavior.

 ## Contribution 🛠️
 Please create an [Issue](https://github.com/drshahizan/learn-php/issues) for any improvements, suggestions or errors in the content.